 Heat oil in heavy large skillet over medium heat.
 Add garlic; saute

 1 minute.
 Add chard; saute until excess liquid evaporates, about 5 minutes.
 Transfer chard mixture to large bowl.
 Cool slightly.
-Mix in ricotta and next 7 ingredients.
+Mix in onions, ricotta and next 5 ingredients.

 Position rack in bottom third of oven; preheat to 375°F. Roll out 1 pastry sheet on lightly floured surface to 12-inch square.
 Cut into 9 equal squares.
 Transfer pastry squares to 9 muffin cups (either lightly oiled with cooking spray, or preferably, use silicone).
 The corners will overhang the sides; that's OK.

 Fill pastry with 2 t. or so of caramelized onion and then chard mixture.
 Bake until pastry is golden brown, about 45 minutes.
 Cool 10 minutes, but serve warm!